radiobenzene/ImageMatting/Python/README.md

 * Testing if the displayed image matches the input image
 * Testing the clustering algorithm on a normal variances
 ## UAT Tests
+The UAT tests were built using Atlassian and Jira and can be found on https://atomicreactors.atlassian.net/l/cp/yoUxiYWD

 # Acknowledgments
 The group would like to thank the following members of the community: